littlefs-project/littlefs/DESIGN.md

 and checks it against every directory entry in the filesystem to see if it has a parent.
 The deorphan step occurs on the first block allocation after boot, so orphans should never cause the littlefs to run out of storage prematurely.
-Note that the deorphan step never needs to run in a readonly filesystem.
+Note that the deorphan step never needs to run in a read-only filesystem.

 ## The move problem